lingthio/Flask-User/docs/source/customization.rst

 --------------------------------
 Flask-User comes standard
-with a password validator (at least 6 chars, 1 upper case letter, 1 lower case letter, 1 digit) and with a username validator (at least 3 alphanumeric characters).
+with a password validator (at least 6 chars, 1 upper case letter, 1 lower case letter, 1 digit) and with a username validator (at least 3 characters in "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789-._").

 Custom validators can be specified by setting an attribute on the Flask-User's UserManager object::